 Students will not be approved for clinical rotations until the following is completed:

-- View the OSHA and HIPAA videos and complete the quiz. - Sign the SVCC confidentiality agreement. - View Point requirements are up to date throughout the program.
+- a.
+View the OSHA and HIPAA videos and complete the quiz. - b.
+Sign the SVCC confidentiality agreement. - c.
+Viewpoint requirements are up to date throughout the program.

 SVCC Confidentiality Agreement